idcrook/circuitpython-on-particle/README.md

 Install Adafruit nRF52 bootloader
 ---------------------------------

-To use CircuitPython, the nrf52840 module on the Particle Argon needs to be flashed with Adafruit's bootloader.
-For my setup, this uses Segger J-Link (connected to Particle board header with matching SWD adapter) and OpenOCD.
+To use CircuitPython, the nRF52840 module on the Particle Argon/Xenon/Boron needs to be flashed with Adafruit's bootloader.
+For my setup, this uses Segger J-Link (connected to Particle board header with matching SWD adapter).

 By burning the Adafruit nRF52 Bootloader on the Particle, you are overwriting the Particle mesh firmware already on your board.